arnorhs/herewego/README.md

 It's actually just plain html + js so far, so you can just run it from the file system. http server not even required.

+However: currently the game is 100% chrome only.
+There are plans to support firefox as well, but that will probably not be very soon

 ---